-Data from Pharmawand - Curated by Marshall Pearce - Date added 11 October 2017
+Data from Pharmawand - Curated by EPG Health - Date added 11 October 2017

 Boehringer announced that the supplemental New Drug Application (sNDA) for Gilotrif (afatinib) has been accepted for filing and granted Priority Review by the FDA.
 The application for Gilotrif is currently under review for first-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 21 (L861Q), G719X or S768I substitution mutations as detected by an FDA-approved test.
 Gilotrif is already approved in the U.S., EU (Giotrif) and many other markets for the first-line treatment of patients with NSCLC whose tumors have EGFR exon 19 deletions or exon 21 (L858R) mutations, and squamous cell carcinoma of the lung whose disease has progressed after treatment with platinum-based chemotherapy.